StoneLing/fc-signed-object/draft-guo-fc-so.md

 # The FC eContent

-The content of a FC identifies a forwarding commitment and forwarding binding that an AS announces to other nodes upon receiving BGP-update message.
+The content of a FC identifies a forwarding commitment and forwarding binding that an AS announces to other nodes upon receiving BGP-UPDATE message.
 Other ASes which on-path can validate the FC and perform path verification for traffic forwarding based on the AS-path information.
 Off-path ASes can utilize this FC for collaborative filtering.
-A FC is formally defined as:
+A FC is an instance of ForwardingCommitmentAttestation, formally defined by the following ASN.1 {{X.680}} module:

+RPKI-FC-2023
+  { iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1)
+     pkcs-9(9) smime(16) modules(0) id-mod-rpki-FC-2022(TBD) }

+DEFINITIONS EXPLICIT TAGS ::=
+BEGIN

+IMPORTS
+  CONTENT-TYPE
+  FROM CryptographicMessageSyntax-2010 -- RFC 6268
+    { iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1)
+      pkcs-9(9) smime(16) modules(0) id-mod-cms-2009(58) } ;

+id-ct-FC OBJECT IDENTIFIER ::= { iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1)
+    pkcs-9(9) id-smime(16) id-ct(1) fc(TDB) }

 ct-FC CONTENT-TYPE ::=
-        { ForwardingCommitmentAttestation IDENTIFIED BY id-ct-FC }
+    { TYPE ForwardingCommitmentAttestation IDENTIFIED BY id-ct-FC }

-    id-ct-FC OBJECT IDENTIFIER ::= { id-ct TBD }

 ForwardingCommitmentAttestation ::= SEQUENCE {
     version [0]         INTEGER DEFAULT 0,
-        asID                ASID,
+    originatorASID      ASID,
     prefix              SEQUENCE (SIZE(1)) OF Prefix,
-        fc FC }
+    fc ForwardingCommitment }

 ASID ::= INTEGER (0..4294967295)

 Prefix ::= SEQUENCE {
     afi                 AFI,
     address             IPAddress,
     prefixLength        INTEGER (SIZE(0..128)}

 AFI ::= OCTET STRING (SIZE(2))

 IPAddress ::= BIT STRING (SIZE(0..128))

-    FC ::= SEQUENCE {
+ForwardingCommitment ::= SEQUENCE {
     id                  BIT STRING
     signature           BIT STRING }

+END

 Note that this content appears as the eContent within the encapContentInfo (see {{RFC6488}}).

 ## version

-The version number of the ForwardingCommitment MUST be 0.
+The version number of the ForwardingCommitmentAttestation MUST be 0.

-## asID
+## originatorASID

-The asID field contains the AS number of the originator AS associated with this FC in the BGP-Update message.
+The originatorASID field contains the AS number of the originator AS associated with this FC in the BGP-UPDATE message.

-## prefix
+## Type Prefix

-The prefix field encodes the set of IP address prefixes which announced by the source AS in AS-path.
+Within the Prefix structure, the prefix field encodes the set of IP address prefixes which announced by the originator AS in AS-path.

+### Element afi

 Within the Prefix structure, afi contains the Address Family Identifier of an IP address family.
 This specification only supports IPv4 and IPv6.
 Therefore, afi MUST be either 0001 or 0002.

+### Element address

+The address field contains the IP address.

+### Element prefixLength

-The address field contains the IP address, and the prefixLength field contains the lenth of IP address prefix.
+The prefixLength field contains the lenth of IP address prefix.

-## FC
+## Type ForwardingCommitment

-The fc field encodes the forwarding commitment which generated by this AS and will be validated by other AS.
+Within the ForwardingCommitment structure, the fc field encodes the forwarding commitment which generated by this AS and will be validated by other AS.

+### Element id

-Within the FC structure, id field contains the hash of current AS-path in the associated BGP-update plus next hop AS and above prefix filed.
+The id field contains the hash of current AS-path in the associated BGP-UPDATE plus next hop AS and above prefix filed.

+### Element signature

 Field signature is a signature signs by BGP speaker who issues this FC.
 We would give an example in {{fc-validation}}.

-TODO: fc-signature maybe coincide with some filed in SignerInfo.
-So it could remove this field.

 # FC Validation {#fc-validation}

-TBD.
+Before a relying party can use a FC to validate a routing announcement, the relying party MUST first validate the FC.
+To validate a FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation steps.

+- The IP Address Delegation extension {{RFC3779}} is present in the end-entity (EE) certificate (contained within the FC), and IP address prefix in the FC payload is contained within the set of IP addresses specified by the EE certificate's IP Address Delegation extension.
+- The EE certificate's IP Address Delegation extension MUST NOT contain "inherit" elements described in {{RFC3779}}.
+- The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is not used in Forwarding Commitment and MUST NOT be present in the EE certificate.

 # Security Considerations